SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default memberwise initializer for a structure type is considered “private”
-unless all of the structure's stored properties are internal or public.
+if any of the structure's stored properties are private.
-Where this is the case, the initializer has an “internal” access level instead.
+Otherwise, the initializer has an access level of “internal”.

 As with the default initializer above,
 if you want a public structure type to be initializable with a memberwise initializer